Toward Robust GraphRAG: Mitigating Retrieval Drift and Hallucination from Imperfect Knowledge Graphs

+We evaluate planner output quality to verify that the atomic constraint planning step provides a reliable basis for constraint-based retrieval, rather than introducing frequent planning errors.
+Since planner quality directly affects whether retrieval can be grounded in valid constraints, a sufficiently reliable planner is a prerequisite for effective constraint-based retrieval.
+For each dataset, we randomly sample 200 queries, generate atomic constraints with the GPT-4o-mini planner, and manually inspect whether each generated constraint correctly reflects the intended reasoning step of the original query, focusing on two aspects: relation semantics and variable usage.
+A constraint is marked as incorrect if its relation meaning is drifted or misaligned, or if its variable is missing, swapped, or inconsistently reused.

+We report two statistics.
+Hop-error rate is the fraction of incorrect constraints among all generated constraints.
+Plan-invalid rate is the fraction of queries whose generated plan contains at least one incorrect constraint.
 Table~\ref{tab:planner_error_stats} shows that planner errors are relatively infrequent across datasets.
-MuSiQue exhibits a slightly higher error rate, consistent with its longer and more diverse multi-hop structure, while 2Wiki and HotpotQA remain lower.
-These statistics indicate that the planner outputs are generally reliable across datasets.
+MuSiQue has a slightly higher error rate, which is consistent with its longer and more compositional query structure.
+The overall low error rates indicate that the current LLM-based planner provides sufficient planning quality for constructing effective retrieval constraints, making CS-RAG less affected by planner-side errors in our experiments.